zammad/zammad/doc/developer_manual/standards/how-to-handle-localization.md

 ## Developer Workflows

+### How to Write Translatable Strings Well

+Writing strings that can be translated well and are a pleasure to read for the end user is not always easy.

+#### Bad Examples

+- `lock` - this English word is ambiguous, it can be a noun (`a lock`), an infinitive (`to lock`) and an imperative (`lock this!`).
+That makes it impossible to translate it properly.
+- `No email!` - this error message is not understandable for an end user.

+#### Good Practices

+- *Talk to the end user.* Imagine you are a non-technical end user of Zammad.
+Would you understand the error messages?
+Use natural, respectful language.
+- *Write at least two words.* Whenever possible, avoid creating single-word strings.
+This will reduce ambiguity drastically.
+- *Include punctuation.* Strings should include punctuation like final stops (`This is a sentence.`) or colons (`My label:`) as part of the translatable string.
+This punctuation might look different in some languages and should therefore not be hardcoded.
+- *Use placeholders, don't concatenate strings.* Bad: `"Open" + ticket_number`, good: `"Open ticket %s"` (and pass `ticket_number` as parameter).
+It's almost always a good idea to produce such slightly longer strings with placeholders.
+That helps translators to understand them and allows them to change the position of the placeholders in translations.

 ### Weblate Process Overview

 - The codebase has a translation catalog file [i18n/zammad.pot](zammad.pot), which must be kept up-to-date.